For a faster, more profitable home sale

 It should come as no surprise to learn that fluorescent lighting is just plain, bad feng shui.
 It's extremely unflattering and has been known to cause fatigue, headaches, and feelings of isolation and depression.

-If you can't replace your florescent light fixtures, swap out your bulbs with a "happy" lightbulb from "Verilux."
+If you can't replace your florescent light fixtures, swap out your bulbs with "happy" lightbulbs from "Verilux."

 A Verilux bulb produces a glare-free, flicker-free, instant-on, bright white light that shows true colors, eases eyestrain, and saves money.

-Natural light is the most preferred form of indoor lighting for home staging and feng shui.
-Open window treatments and let sunshine infuse your indoors.
+Natural light is considered the most preferred form of indoor lighting for home staging and feng shui.
+Opening curtains and drapes will infuse the indoors with wonderful light.

 For harsh overhead lighting, place pairs of table or floor lamps around a room to create different levels of lighting.
 Balance is important in feng shui and that applies to lighting too.